 The interior is hilly too and there is even a desert close to Andalucia!
 Another fact that shocked me is that Spain is the second most mountainous country in Europe after Switzerland!

-The image of Spain that is often portrayed does not match up to the reality on the ground.
+The image of Spain that is often portrayed does not match up with the reality on the ground.
 It’s a much more interesting and diverse country than it is given credit for.

 Takeaway 2 – The country has never come to terms with the Civil War